 Tanner Shoap followed at 120.
 The senior, who had some offensive struggles last weekend at the Escape the Rock Tournament, did not have that same problem Wednesday.

 Shoap started with a takedown before taking Zane Hershey to his back for three nearfall points.
-When it looked as if he wouldn't

 In the second period, Hershey started on top, but Shoap almost immediately got the reversal and the pin in 2:24.